 Everything old, fascinating her.
-She paints on everything, which is available- chairs, armchairs or cabinets.
-But usually, she uses old phones – painting on them, upholstering in personally painted fabrics or crocheted materials.
-She either finds these interesting retro pieces, or they are offered to her by her friends, who want to throw them away because they don’t need them anymore.
-She brings this old peace back to live, consistently and to the very last detail.
+She paints on everything, which is available- chairs, armchairs, or cabinets.
+She usually uses old phones – painting on them, upholstering in personally painted fabrics, or crocheted materials.
+She finds these interesting retro pieces or offers them by her friends, who want to throw them away because they don’t need them anymore.
+She brings this old peace back to life, consistently and to the very last detail.

 Gita professionally leads the students at the primary Art school Bernolákova in Kosice (Slovakia).
-“We recycling everything, and instead of throwing things away, we turn them into beautiful and helpful ones,” she describes her work, which she uses to teach kids to think creatively.
+“We are recycling everything, and instead of throwing things away, we turn them into beautiful and helpful ones,” she describes her work, which she uses to teach kids to think creatively.
 “At first, I fix them, regrind them or clean them otherwise.
-Then I prepare the base with base coat paint (paint for wood or metal) and then I paint.
-I use color according to the material, on a wood material I mostly use acrylic.
+Then I prepare the base with base coat paint (paint for wood or metal), and then I paint.
+I use color according to the material; on wood material, I mostly use acrylic.
 In the end, I lacquer everything thoroughly,” the passionate artist discloses her workflow.